pobot-nros/nros-core/README.rst

 **Disclaimer:** What is stated hereafter is the result of my understanding of the related topics.
 In no way this should be taken as a value assessment of the existing works, nor as an absolute truth.
-Tou've been warned ;)
+You've been warned ;)

 ``nROS`` is an attempt to provide a simplified ROS (see http://www.ros.org/), initially targeting Python based developments.